strands-project/strands_executive/strands_executive_tutorial/doc/tutorial.md

 ### Tasks with locations

 So far we have ignored the robot entirely.
 Now we will extend our task to feature the location of the robot when the task is performed.
+Each task can optionally have a start location and an end location.
+Locations are names of nodes in the robot's topological map (which you should have worked with yesterday).

+If the start location is provided, the

 WayPoint3, WayPoint5, WayPoint6